New International Commentary on the Old Testament

 The New International Commentary on the Old Testament is a series of commentaries in English on the text of the Old Testament in Hebrew.
 It is published by the William B. Eerdmans Publishing Company.
 The series editors are Robert L. Hubbard, Jr. and Bill T. Arnold.

-The NICOT covers all 39 books of the Old Testament with the exceptions of Exodus, 1 & 2 Kings, 1 & 2 Chronicles, Esther, and Daniel.
+The NICOT covers all 39 books of the Old Testament with the exceptions of Exodus, 1 & 2 Kings, 1 & 2 Chronicles, and Esther.